 How can I save money on car insurance in Florida?

-With Florida’s above-average rates, it is advantageous to look for as many ways to save on premiums as possible.
+With above-average rates, it is advantageous to look for as many ways to save on Florida auto insurance premiums as possible.
 Although premiums vary based on your location, age, credit score, vehicle and other factors, using all available discounts and comparing multiple providers is a great way to save.
 Other tactics for saving include raising your deductible to $1,000 and keeping your credit score as high as possible for the best quotes.